suBTrap-API/NastU-Core/README.md

 ### Run from command:

-NastU requires a minimum Java version of 19, please install it yourself and configure the environment variables.
+NastU-Core requires a minimum Java version of 19, please install it yourself and configure the environment variables.

 1. Download nastu-core.jar from [release](https://github.com/suBTrap-API/NastU-Core/releases)